puneettokhi/ColorGame/README.md

 # ColorGame
-A fun and interactive RGB Color guessing game to improve your RGB skills and prevent the need for a color picker Skills used: HTML/ CSS And JavaScript
+A fun and interactive RGB Color guessing game to improve your RGB skills and prevent the need for a color picker Skills used: HTML/ CSS And JavaScript.